 In the instance of tenant's death:

 If a tenant dies who has previously paid part or all of their rent using Housing Benefit, the landlord must inform the Benefits Service in writing.
-On receipt of this information we'll pay any outstanding LHA directly to you.
+On receipt of this information we'll pay any outstanding Housing Benefit directly to you.

 For more information, see Universal Credit and rented housing: guide for landlords from the DWP.

-If you're paid more Housing Benefit than you're entitled to, we'll seek to recover the amount overpaid.
+If a tenant is paid more Housing Benefit than entitled to, we'll seek to recover the amount overpaid.

 We may recover overpayments of benefit from landlords when the overpayment was:

 - made because the landlord misrepresented themselves or failed to declare a material fact, for example a change in the tenant's circumstances that they were aware of